ShuyinOuyang/DS_bench/README.md

 ## Benchmark

 You could directly download the benchmark from `DS_bench.json`.
-Besides, we also offer a 'cheated' version of our benchmark, with additional logic description of the ground truth code in the code problem description.
+Besides, we also offer a 'cheated' version of our benchmark `DS_bench_with_additional_logic.json`, with additional logic description of the ground truth code in the code problem description.

 <img src="fig/distribution.png">